 Gather the ingredients.
 Preheat the oven to 350 F.

 Spread the flour onto a rimmed baking sheet.
 Bake for 10 minutes.
 The flour will be safe to eat when the temperature registers 165 F on an instant-read thermometer.
 Cool completely before preparing the edible cookie dough.

 In a large bowl, cream together the butter, cream cheese, brown sugar, and granulated sugar until light and fluffy.

 Add the milk, vanilla extract, and salt.
+2 tablespoons of milk will make a stiffer dough, while 4 tablespoons will make a creamier dough.
 Beat to combine.

-For edible chocolate chip cookie dough, fold in 1 cup of semi-sweet mini chocolate chips by hand.
+For chocolate chip cookie dough, fold in 1 cup of semisweet mini chocolate chips by hand.
 For birthday cake edible cookie dough fold in 1/2 cup mini white chocolate chips and 1/4 cup rainbow sprinkles.

 - This recipe for edible cookie dough is also safe to use for making cookie dough ice cream.
 Follow the instructions but only use 1 or 2 tablespoons of milk.
 This will make for a firmer dough that can be shaped into small logs.
 Freeze the logs until firm and then cut into small rounds to be folded into homemade ice cream.

 - You can decrease the ingredient amounts in this recipe to make a small batch of edible cookie dough.
 Note that it's simpler to make a full batch and freeze any extra for a rainy day.

 It's easy to customize the flavor of this edible cookie dough: